top of page

 About Me

-I am an assistant professor in the Government Department at St. Lawrence University.
+I am an associate professor in the Government Department at St. Lawrence University.
 I spent the 2015-2016 school year as a visiting assistant professor at Skidmore College.
 I received my Ph.D. from the University of Wisconsin-Madison in 2015.

 My research interests are in judicial politics, specifically nomination and confirmation politics at the lower federal court levels.
 I am also interested in institutional politics more broadly, including the American presidency.
 I have extensive training in mass political behavior and secondary interests in political communication and methodology.